robert-harbison/embed-cards/README.md

 ### Bugs
     - the css doesnt load fast enoguh can I preload the page?
 This may not be a problem in the iFrame?
-    - When removing the company it should remove the border from the bottom of the info box

 ## .env File
 Example dev.env: